SanjithVenkatesh/YayNay/README.md

 ## Introduction
 YayNay is a simple voting app for organizations to hold votes during meetings.
 It will allow the chairperson to set up votes and allow their members to vote and see the results in real-time.
 The system will also keep track of all of the votes done in the past.
 Currently, the main voting method will be a simple yay, nay, or abstain voting but in the future, more voting methods such as STV or D'Hondt will be available for larger elections.

+## Update(April 15, 2020)
+Decided to get rid of any user system on the platform and decided it to be more question based like When2Meet.

 ## Current Abilities
-1. Logging in.
-2. Can add new organizations to the databsae, just can't see them yet.
-3. Log out from the home page.
-4. Register new users.
+1. Create question and will take user to a blank Question page to vote.
-5. Random John Bercow quotes will appear at the bottom because why not. :man-shrugging:
+2. Random John Bercow quotes will appear at the bottom because why not. :man-shrugging:

 ## Dependencies
 1. [LeanCloud](leancloud.app) for object storage, web hosting, and cloud functions.
 Note that while we’re using the Developer Plan of LeanCloud (which is free), the cloud can only handle 30,000 requests per day.
 However, this is totally sufficient for the purpose of this app.